The AUT Master of Business Administration (MBA) develops your leadership skills and is an invaluable tool to further your business career.

 Evidence of work experience will need to be submitted in the form of a letter, on letterhead, from a past or current employer stating the date you started working for the company, your role, responsibilities, and the date you finished working for the company - or that you're currently employed.

 Admission is subject to the approval of the MBA Director.

 The MBA induction is normally held on the Friday before term starts.

 In this session we welcome you to the programme and give you the information you need about AUT and the MBA.

 To graduate with an MBA you must successfully complete 180 points, made up of core papers (120 points) and elective papers (60 points).

 You can choose how many papers you take per term to fit around work demands and personal commitments, provided you complete the qualification within four years.
 You can continue working full-time while completing your MBA part-time.

-All papers are 7.5 points each unless stated otherwise.
-Each paper involves six weeks of class learning; one three-hour class per week.
+All papers are 10 points each unless stated otherwise.
+Each paper involves eight weeks of class learning; one three-hour class per week.
 This is followed by an examination week then a one-week preparation period for the following term.
-You can start the MBA at any one of the six terms.
+You can start the MBA at any one of the four terms.